 Because I sew everything to order, I've usually got just enough time to do the sewing and shipping each day.
 If I had more time, I could probably take a picture of each sling that I sew, but I'd still need to process each picture and add it to the site, which is not a trivial undertaking with as many fabrics as I offer.
 I know a lot of the other well-known manufacturers have pictures of completed slings, but their slings are sewn in large batches and (not to put too fine a point on it), they charge a lot more, and some of the price includes things like photography.
 Not many people realize how much it costs to hire a good photographer and models with babies, and scope out a good shooting location, not to mention cropping and color-correcting the photos once they're taken.
 What it boils down to is that I'd need to raise my prices in order to include photos of each sling, and I'm just not comfortable raising prices for that reason.

 All slings are sewn to your specifications after I receive your order.
 While I work from home, I prefer to keep regular business hours in deference to my family's needs, so I do not make it a practice to sew or ship on the weekends.
 I often receive more orders than I can sew in a single day; in that case, I will ship as soon as I can.
-Generally speaking, orders will go out within 5 business days.
-I sew all slings in the order in which I receive them -- in-stock fabric slings are sewn in the order in which they were placed, and wrap conversion and custom fabric slings in the order in which I receive the necessary fabric -- to try to be fair to all my customers.
+Generally speaking, orders will go out within 2-10 business days, depending on how long the backlog is when the order is placed.
+I sew all slings in the order in which I receive them -- in-stock fabric slings are sewn in the order in which they were placed, and wrap conversion and custom fabric slings in the order in which I receive the necessary fabric -- to be fair to all my customers.

 I ship via USPS Priority Mail.
 The PO claims this takes 2-3 days, though your mileage may vary.
 Californians may find that shipping takes more like 4 days, while those on the East coast may receive their slings within a day of shipping.